Wissididom/poke-guesser-bot/README.md

 ## Running locally

 This bot was written to run on Replit and utilize the Replit Secrets (Environment Variables).
 I didn't look into this too much to see how well it works in just nodeJS and outside of Replit.

-If running the `index.js` file doesn't work or outputs errors about the TOKEN missing, you will need to update the code to use your local TOKEN variable.

-As this wasn't intended to run locally, I haven't tested this so I can't go into too much detail about how to run the bot this way.
+To run it in NodeJS and outside of Replit, you'd need to have a database implementation (like for example my implementation which is vulnerable to path traversal stuff: https://github.com/Wissididom/replit-db-server-remake) and additionally specify `TOKEN` and `REPLIT_DB_URL` either as environment variable or as value inside of `.env`

 # Technology